-Synopsis int getPeerCe rt(int fd, IT_X509Cert& PeerCert); Description This function allows OrbixSSL applications to query peer certificates.
-It retrieves the peer certificate information associated with the file descriptor (fd) for a particular connection and returns this information in the supplied $IT{X509Cert}$ object.
+Synopsis int getPeerCer t(int fd, IT_X509Cert& PeerCert); Description This function a certificates.
+It with the file de this informatic allows OrbixSSL applications to query peer retrieves the peer certificate information associated escriptor (fd) for a particular connection and returns on in the supplied $IT{x509Cert}$ object.
 Parameters fd The file descriptor for a particular connection.
-PeerCert The $IT_x509Cert$ object to be updated with the peer certificate information.
-Return Value Returns IT_SS descriptor is i L_ERR_NO_CONNECTION to indicate that the file nvalid.
+PeerCert The ${\tt IT_x509Cert}$ object to be updated with the peer certificate information.
+Return Value Returns IT_SSL_ERR_NO_CONNECTION to indicate that the file descriptor is invalid.
+Returns IT_SSI connection to is available.
 L_ERR_INSECURE_CONNECTION to indicate that the the peer is insecure.
-This means that no certificate connection to can occur whe EL_ERR_NO_CERT_AVAILABLE to indicate that the the peer is secure but no certificate is available.
-This en client authentication is disabled.
-Secure servers ave certificates.
-See Also class IT_X509 CORBA::Object CORBA::Reques
+This means that no certificate Returns IT_SSI connection to can occur whe will always ha L_ERR_NO_CERT_AVAILABLE to indicate that the the peer is secure but no certificate is available.
+This in client authentication is disabled.
+Secure servers we certificates.
+See Also class IT_X5090 CORBA::Object: CORBA::Request Cert :fd() :::descriptor() IT_SSL::getSecurity Name() Synopsis const char ge etSecurityName(); Description This function r currently using for a detailed eturns the security name which the application is g.
+Refer to IT_SSL::setSecurityName() on page 124 explanation of what the security name means.
+Return Value Returns the se ecurity name string.
+See Also IT_SSL::SetRSA IT_SSL::SetRSA IT_SSL::setSec APrivateKeyFromFile() APrivateKeyFromDER() SurityName() IT SSL has Dasswor d()

-IT_SSL::getSecurityName()

-Synopsis const char getSecurityName(); Description This function returns the security name which the application is currently using.
-Refer to $IT_SSL::setSecurityName()$ on page 128 for a detailed explanation of what the security name means.
-Return Value Returns the security name string.
-See Also IT SSL::SetRSAPrivateKeyFromFile()

-IT_SSL::hasPassword()
+II_SSL::nasPassword()

 Synopsis int hasPassword(void) const; Description If called in a server, this function indicates whether or not the server has received a private key pass phrase from the server key distribution mechanism (KDM).
 If the server has not yet received a pass phrase, you should call IT_SSL::setPrivateKeyPassword().
-Return Value Returns IT_SSL_SUCCESS if the server has received a pass phrase.
+Return Value Returns $IT_SSL_SUCCESS$ if the server has received a pass phrase.
 Otherwise, it returns an error.
 See Also IT_SSL::getPassword() IT_SSL::setPrivateKeyPassword()